sophieisabelle10/Data-For-Social-Good/README.md

 ## Description

 For my project, I created a data analysis program that reads information from four text files and organizes it using a  class called UserStory.
-The program stores species names, the year they were discovered, the dangers they face, and a numerical “value” representing how dangerous they are.
+The program stores species names, the year they were discovered, the dangers they face, and a  “value” representing how dangerous their habitats are.
 Using this data, the class can analyze the arrays and identify which species has the highest danger value.

-In the DataRunner class, I load the data from the files and print out a summary that includes the total number of species, the most dangerous one, and a full list of all the information.
+In the DataRunner class, I load the data from the files and print out a summary that shows the total number of species, the most dangerous habitat, and a  list of all the information.
 This project uses, 1D arrays, constructors, and file-reading methods to display the data in a clear way